23 Meaningful Christmas Traditions For Family Giving in 2024

 Do this year-round or just during the Christmas season.
 But during the holidays, take the money in the giving envelope and use it for a cause that they choose.

-Pro Tip: All of those coins make it difficult to stay on top of the envelopes.
-So, adjust the total and change the payment schedule so that you can use dollars.
+Pro Tip: All the coins make it difficult to stay on top of the envelopes.
+So, adjust the total and change the payment schedule so you can use dollars.

 5. SHARE SIMPLE FOOD